 High temperature, smooth, medium plastic, vitreous, buff-white firing, clean native stoneware.
 A3 clay is not a blend of materials, it is mined from our Ravenscrag, Sask. quarry from a single clay seam.
 It provides the basis for most of our high-fire stoneware bodies.
-Its plasticity is slight greater than a standard clays.
-It can be used as-is for the production of cone 8-9 stoneware pottery.
-The seam of raw clay is grey in color.
+It is plastic and vires vitreous enough to be used as-is for the production of cone 9-10 stoneware pottery.

 A3 clay is very smooth and slick and its plasticity is a little higher than other clays.
 This material is fine enough that a simple slaking process on the dry lumps will create a slurry of which +90% passes a 325 mesh screen.
 From a workability point of view A3 clay is suitable as a major ingredient in stoneware clay bodies.
 It is balanced enough that it can actually be the only ingredient in a cone 10 buffstone storeware.

 A3 stoneware is high in quartz and not difficult to fit glazes to, especially at higher temperatures.
 Its very fine grain and minimal impurities mean that it will present few problems with regard to glaze pinholing.

 Drying Shrinkage: 1995 6.3-7.3%, 1999 6.0-7.0 Dry Strength: n/a Water Content: 22.0-23.0 Drying Factor: C130 Dry Density: n/a

 +48 (300 microns): 0-0.1% 48-65 (300-210 microns): 0.0-0.3 65-100 (210-149 microns): 0.2-0.8 100-150 (149-106 microns): 1.0-2.0 150-200 (106-75 microns): 1.0-3.0 200-325 (75-45 microns): 3.0-8.0